RTM article: Long Term R&D Strategy and Planning

 The goal of this ROR was to discover best practices for establishing a long-term vision for R&D that is tied to business strategies and how to use this vision to influence the strategy and direction of the firm.
 The team’s hypothesis was that R+D leaders must often make investments that extend beyond the normal business planning cycle, however, insights to guide these longer term R&D investments are often challenging for organizations.
 While organizations may have many of the pieces needed to form a long-term vision – such as market trends, voice of the customer, and customer and market insights – they lack critical pieces that will inform and justify longer term investments.

-Participants in this ROR will learn how companies are filling those gaps in long-term insights and how they are bringing the pieces together to form a compelling vision and translating this vision into actionable steps to guide long term R&D strategy.
-They will also gain best practices in terms of communicating the vision and driving organizational alignment, with the objectives being to support and influence the long-term vision for the businesses and company as a whole.
-A maturity model will also be developed to enable companies to better understand the journey to strengthening their vision capabilities.
+Participants in this ROR learned how companies are filling those gaps in long-term insights and how they are bringing the pieces together to form a compelling vision and translating this vision into actionable steps to guide long term R&D strategy.
+They also gained best practices in terms of communicating the vision and driving organizational alignment, with the objectives being to support and influence the long-term vision for the businesses and company as a whole.
+A maturity model was also developed to enable companies to better understand the journey to strengthening their vision capabilities.

 Kent Young (Sherwin-Williams)

 Subject Matter Expert